r4victor/tenthousandmeters/content/blog/python_bts_09.md

 1. The **coded character set** maps characters to code points.
 2. A **character encoding form**, such as UTF-8, maps code points to sequences of code units, where each code unit is a sequence of one or more bytes.

 The Unicode coded character set is what we usually mean when we say Unicode.
 It's the same thing as the UCS defined by ISO 10646.
 The word "coded" means that it's not actually a set but a mapping.
 This mapping assigns a code point to each character in the character set.
-A **code point** is just an integer in the range [0, 1114111], which is written as U+0000..U+10FFFF in the Unicode hexadecimal notation.
-The range of code points is called a **code space.** As of Unicode 13.0, out of 1,114,112 code points in the code space 143,859 are assigned.
+A **code point** is just an integer in the range [0, 1114111], which is written as U+0000..U+10FFFF in the Unicode hexadecimal notation and is called a **code space**.
+The current Unicode 13.0 assigns code points to 143,859 characters.

 Techically, the coded character set is a [collection of entries](https://www.unicode.org/charts/).
 Each entry defines a character and assigns a code point to it by specifying three pieces of information: